 (German, ‘of the people’) A collective term for several German groups active in the late 1800s and early 1900s.
 The volkisch movement, which strongly influenced Nazi ideas, was based on traditional and conservative values.

-(German, ‘people’s community’) A term used during World War I to bridge the gap between German classes, regions and interests, and thus improve national and society unity.
+(German, ‘people’s community’) A term used during World War I to bridge the gap between German classes, regions and interests, and thus improve national and social unity.
 It was later adopted by the Nazis and used heavily in rhetoric and propaganda.